TheTacoBytes/AckBot/README.md

 The **AckBot Navigation** repository is designed to be run on a laptop that communicates with the Pi 4 on the AckBot.
 This laptop runs:

-- The joy controller node to control the robot manually.
+- The PS4 controller node to control the robot manually.
 - SLAM to create maps of the environment.
 - AMCL and Nav2 for path planning and navigation.